Health Anxiety Test: Are You a Cyberchondriac?

 The Whiteley Index (WI)

-Developed by Pilowsky in 1967 and revised by Speckens in 1996, the Whiteley Index remains the reference instrument for assessing health anxiety.
-This scale includes 14 items divided into three dimensions:
+Developed by Pilowsky in 1967 and revised by Speckens in 1996, the Whiteley Index remains the reference instrument for assessing health-related anxiety.
+This scale comprises 14 items divided into three dimensions:

-- Disease fear: irrational fears about various conditions
+- Disease fear: irrational fears concerning various pathologies

-- Disease conviction: certainty of having an illness despite negative tests
+- Disease conviction: certainty of being affected by a condition despite negative examinations

 The Beck Anxiety Inventory (BAI)

-Created by Aaron Beck in 1988, the BAI assesses the intensity of anxiety symptoms.
-Composed of 21 items, it particularly measures the somatic manifestations of anxiety, which are very present in cyberchondria.
+Created by Aaron Beck in 1988, the BAI makes it possible to assess the intensity of anxiety symptoms.
+Composed of 21 items, it particularly measures the somatic manifestations of anxiety, very present in cyberchondria.

 More recent tools have been developed specifically for cyberchondria: